Siemens team wins

 After participating in this programme, you will be able to:

-provide professionals engaged in data science and business with academically sound and new ways to apply big data technologies in order to design and implement innovative and successful business applications
+- Discover new ways to apply data technologies to design and implement innovative and value creating business and societal applications.

 The programme uses a holistic approach by participation in multi-disciplinary and multi-hierarchical teams from various industries and a learning-by-doing approach from peers and via coaching by top academics and business experts.

 |Length||14 modules and four coaching sessions spread over a period of 4 months.|